Vietnamese Coffee: a journey through taste and tradition

 In what historical period and why did Vietnam start producing coffee?

 Coffee entered Vietnam way back in 1857, during the French colonial period.
 French colonists, eager to develop competitive crops, introduced coffee to Vietnamese territory, making this crop a pillar of the country's economy.
 Although the war of liberation against American occupation temporarily affected production due to the depopulation of the central highlands, coffee returned to being a cornerstone of the Vietnamese economy after the conflict.
-Currently,
+Currently, coffee is the second most exported agricultural product from Vietnam, just after rice.

 Coffee production in Vietnam is mainly based on the Robusta variety, which offers a stronger and more decisive flavor than the 'Arabica.